Director since February 24, 2020.

 Director since April 27, 2018.

-David Rosenkrantz P. Eng.
-MBA, has been involved in the investment industry for over 30 years.
-He initially joined a private investment banking boutique in 1986 and in 1993 he co-founded Patica Corporation, a private merchant bank specializing in financing the equity requirements of small-cap, high growth companies.
+David Rosenkrantz P. Eng., has been involved in the investment industry for over 30 years.
+He initially joined a private investment banking boutique in 1986 and in 1993, he co-founded Patica Corporation, a private merchant bank specializing in financing the equity requirements of small-cap, high growth companies.
 Mr. Rosenkrantz graduated from Carleton University with a Bachelor of Engineering (Civil) degree in 1979 and became a Professional Engineer in 1981, and he also holds an MBA from York University.
 Mr. Rosenkrantz has broad knowledge of both private and public capital markets.
 His strengths include board governance and audit committee work, financial structuring, negotiations with lenders, and acquisition negotiations.
-Mr. Rosenkrantz has held the following positions in public companies over the last 5 years: Chairman of Carfinco Income Fund (TSX:CFN), Canada’s largest independent sub-prime auto lender (sold to Banco Santander in 2015); Director and Member of the Audit Committee of NexgenRx Inc. (TSX:NXG), a leading drug adjudication business; and currently Chairman and past Chair of the Audit Committee of Aurora Spine Corporation (TSX-V:ASG), a spinal implant company.
-He also has other public company experience, including Director, PreMD Inc. (TSX:PMD, AMEX:PME); Director and past Chairman of the Board of Stellar Pharmaceuticals Inc. (TSX-V:SLX, Q:SLXCF); Lead Director of Medisystem Technologies Inc. (TSX:MDY, acquired by Shoppers Drug Mart Corp.).
+Mr. Rosenkrantz has held the following positions in public companies over the last 5 years: Chair of Carfinco Income Fund (TSX:CFN), Canada’s largest independent sub-prime auto lender (sold to Banco Santander in 2015); Director and Member of the Audit Committee of NexgenRx Inc. (TSX:NXG), a leading drug adjudication business; and currently Chair and past Chair of the Audit Committee of Aurora Spine Corporation (TSXV:ASG), a spinal implant company.
+He also has other public company experiences, including as Director of PreMD Inc. (TSX:PMD, AMEX:PME); Director and past Chair of the Board of Stellar Pharmaceuticals Inc. (TSX-V:SLX, Q:SLXCF); and Lead Director of Medisystem Technologies Inc. (TSX:MDY, acquired by Shoppers Drug Mart Corp.).
 In addition to the above, Mr. Rosenkrantz has invested in and held board and management positions in several private companies.

 Jordan G. Teramo